-- 6.6 The introduction of the default tariff cap will limit the maximum price that suppliers are able to charge using default tariffs. - 6.7 In its energy market investigation, the CMA considered the introduction of a cap for all SVT customers as a potential remedy for the higher prices paid by SVT customers.
-However, the CMA took the view that such a price cap on SVTs would run excessive risks of undermining the competitive process and result in worse outcomes for consumers in the long-run.
-119 It was considered that this risk might occur through a combination of a number of factors, including:
+- 6.6 The introduction of the default tariff cap will limit the maximum price that suppliers are able to charge using default tariffs. - 6.7 In its energy market investigation, the CMA considered the introduction of a cap for all SVT customers as a potential remedy for the higher prices of SVTs.
+However, the CMA took the view that such a price cap on SVTs would run excessive risks of undermining the competitive process and result in worse outcomes for consumers in the long-run.135 It was considered that this risk might occur through a combination of a number of factors, including:

-118 Competition & Markets Authority (2015) Competition impact assessment.
+$^{^{134}}$ Competition & Markets Authority (2015) Competition impact assessment.
 Part 2: guidelines.
 This sets out the need for policy makers to assess proposals in terms of whether the measure will: directly or indirectly limit the number or range of suppliers; limit the ability of supplier to compete; or limit suppliers' incentives to compete vigorously.

 - reducing the incentives for suppliers to compete - reducing the incentives of customers to engage in the market - increasing regulatory risk. - 6.8 In this section we assess how the default tariff cap may impact incentives for suppliers to compete.
 In relation to this we have drawn on our analysis of how the default tariff cap may impact consumer engagement within the market.
 This is covered in greater detail in Chapter 5 above.
-We have considered the impact on regulatory risk separately in Annex C. - 6.9 In assessing the impact on competition of the default tariff cap, we have first considered the state of competition within the market.
+We have considered the impact on regulatory risk separately in Appendix 11.3. - 6.9 In assessing the impact on competition of the default tariff cap, we have first considered the state of competition within the market.
 We then analyse the direct impact of the cap on the market, and the potential subsequent indirect impacts. - 6.10 At present, there is a two-tier market whereby suppliers compete for engaged customers on the basis of non-default fixed tariffs, whilst less engaged customers are on higher priced default tariffs.
-120 - 6.11 We consider that default tariffs do not compete against other default tariffs but rather default tariffs compete against the (typically) lower priced fixed tariffs which customers could switch onto.
+136 - 6.11 We consider that default tariffs largely do not compete against other default tariffs but rather default tariffs compete against the (typically) lower priced fixed tariffs which customers could switch onto.
 As a result, there are potential large price dispersions across tariffs and suppliers currently available in the market.
 Price dispersions represent the savings that customers could achieve by switching tariffs or suppliers.
-Evidence suggests that customer switching has a positive relationship with price differentials, i.e. the higher price differentials within the market, the higher the switching rate.
-121 - 6.12 However, there is disengagement in the market which means that for larger suppliers who tend to have stickier customers, or may attract customers on non-price factors e.g. brand, can typically price default tariffs higher than smaller suppliers. - 6.13 Amongst fixed tariffs, we consider that there is currently price competition.
-However, we note that there is also a degree of non-price competition whereby larger suppliers can price higher as a result of brand recognition and/or brand loyalty, or specialist suppliers can price higher for differentiated products, e.g. renewable tariffs. - 6.14 As a result of competition in the market, fixed tariffs are typically priced low to attract customers.
-In some instances, fixed tariffs may be priced at a loss, with the
+Evidence suggests that customer switching has a positive relationship with price differentials, ie the higher price differentials within the market, the higher the switching rate.
+137 - 6.12 However, there is disengagement in the market which means that larger suppliers who tend to have stickier customers, or may attract customers on non-price factors eg brand, can typically price default tariffs higher than smaller suppliers. - 6.13 Amongst fixed tariffs, we consider that there is currently price competition.
+However, we note that there is also a degree of non-price competition whereby larger suppliers can price higher as a result of brand recognition and/or brand